top of page

 18.2.2.2 First-class mail, postage paid, if no email address is known.

-of changes in their preferred contact method or contact information and in verifying that
+18.2.3 Precinct Committee Persons are responsible for notifying the Corresponding Secretary of changes in their preferred contact method or contact information and in verifying that official communications are properly received.

 18.3 The rules committee shall meet as soon as possible after the Primary Election to review the bylaws and recommend any changes for approval by the Central Committee at or before the last Central Committee meeting prior to the Organization meeting.
 Such approval shall constitute a fresh adoption of the bylaws by the Central Committee.